SeaLiteral/cut-for-a-country-32/readme.md

 The function `randomNumber` returns an unsigned 16-bit value.
 It uses a simple lagged Fibonacci generator, but that's still more random than most implementations of C's `rand` function.

 # Cuts for a Country
-THe fighting game, 2D, with 2D graphics made of triangles.
+The fighting game, 2D, with 2D graphics made of triangles.
 Mostly tested in DuckStation.

+License: Apache

 ## Controls
 Controls in game: